Greece's Residential Property Market Analysis 2025

 Greece's house price annual change

-Demand from foreign homebuyers is rising strongly.
+As such, demand, especially from foreign homebuyers, continues to increase strongly.
 During 2023, the total value of real estate purchases by foreign buyers, which accounts for about 80% to 85% of all real estate purchases in Greece annually, soared to an all-time high of €3 billion, following annual increases of 68% in 2022 and 34.4% in 2021.

 The move seems to have negligible impact in increasing the affordability of real estate for Greeks and in discouraging foreign investors.
 Five months after the policy change (i.e. August-December 2023), a total of 3,626 investors have submitted their Golden Visa applications, up by around 60% from the same period in 2022.